Performance of a SiPM-based, plastic scintillator muon veto prototype for CUPID: Experimental setup

 \paragraph{SiPM PCBs, mounts, and coupling}

-Custom printed circuit boards (PCBs), shown in figure~\ref{SiPMMounts}, were designed to hold 4 SiPMs per board for Prototypes 1 and 2.
+Custom printed circuit boards (PCBs), shown in figure~\ref{SiPMMounts}, were designed to hold 4 SiPMs each for Prototypes 1 and 2.
 A ribbon cable supplies power to each SiPM and transmits its signal to the data acquisition (DAQ) system as described in section \ref{subsec:readout}.
-The boards were installed inside cutouts in the plastic scintillator using custom 3D-printed plastic holders.
-A small layer of optical grease was applied to SiPMs to couple them to the WLS fiber ends.
+The boards are installed inside cutouts in the plastic scintillator using custom 3D-printed plastic holders.
+A small layer of Eljen Technologies EJ-550 silicon optical grease wass applied to the SiPMs to couple them to the ends of the WLS fibers~\cite{eljenEJ550}.

-The Small Panel SiPM~\cite{MPPCS13360-3050CS} was soldered to an Adafruit Perma-Proto Small Tin board~\cite{Adafruit-board} and mounted to the Small Panel with a custom 3D-printed holder.
-The WLS fibers stuck out $\sim$1\,cm from the panel, as shown in figure~\ref{SmallPanel}, and were held nearly flush against the SiPM by the mounted holder.
+The Small Panel uses one 13360-3050 Hamamatsu SiPM soldered to an Adafruit Perma-Proto Small Tin board~\cite{Adafruit-board} and mounted to the Small Panel with a custom 3D-printed holder.
+The WLS fibers protrude $\sim$1\,cm from the panel, as shown in figure~\ref{SmallPanel}, and are held nearly flush against the SiPM by the mounted holder.

-\paragraph{SiPM testing} Following PCB fabrication, every SiPM underwent the following quality assurance (QA) tests to ensure there was no damage during soldering and assembly: \begin{itemize} \item Cable continuity checks for each ribbon cable connection. \item Visual inspection with a microscope to ensure SiPMs were not damaged during assembly. \item Waveform inspection using an oscilloscope, external power supply, and CAEN SP5601 LED Driver~\cite{LED-Driver} . \item Single photoelectron (p.e.) spectrum collected using the DAQ and LED driver. \end{itemize}
+\paragraph{SiPM testing} Following PCB fabrication, every SiPM underwent the following quality assurance (QA) tests to ensure there was no damage during soldering and assembly: \begin{itemize} \item Cable continuity checks for each ribbon cable connection. \item Visual inspection with a microscope to ensure SiPMs were not damaged during assembly. \item Waveform inspection using an oscilloscope, external power supply, and CAEN SP5601 LED Driver~\cite{LED-Driver} . \item Single photoelectron spectrum collected using the DAQ and LED driver. \end{itemize}

 The SiPMs were operated at 55\,V (breakdown voltage V\textsubscript{br} $\sim$ 51\,V) during all data collection, while the overvoltage was modified during QA to minimize noise and dark count rates.
 The light intensity of the LED driver was set to a value of 450 (arbitrary units) via the amplitude dial, and has a typical wavelength of 405\,nm.
 The results of these tests are shown in figure~\ref{SiPMQA} for a well-functioning SiPM.
-Currently, our setup suffers from the addition of noise due to inadequate grounding and noise coming from electronics, as it can be noticed in figure~\ref{SiPMQA}.
+Currently, our setup suffers from the addition of noise due to inadequate grounding and electronic interference, as can be seen in figure~\ref{SiPMQA}.
 A dedicated investigation to mitigate this noise is ongoing.